latin-dict/latin-dict.github.io/_dictionaries/Georges1910.md

 ## Download

-Current version is [v1.0 (September 18, 2020)][1].
-Format Slob is recommended for GoldenDict, read [documentation][2] about other dictionary shells.
+[Download][2] files compiled for dictionary shells or view [source files][1].
+Format Slob is recommended for GoldenDict, read [documentation][3] about other dictionary shells.

 Version with compact articles, just as in the printed book, was prepared by Thomas Vogt.
-Take it from [FireDict website][4] (StarDict format).
+It can be downloaded from the [FireDict website][10] (StarDict format).

-File in TEI format is available in [GitHub repository][3].

 ## Exemplum